mantisbt-plugins/SecurityExtend/README.md

 Issues for my plugins will probably at some point be hosted by my [MantisBT](https://app1.spmeesseman.com/projects/set_project.php?project=SecurityExtend&make_default=no&ref=bug_report_page.php) site.
 Until that is up and running and configured correctly, please use [GitHub Issues](https://github.com/mantisbt-plugins/SecurityExtend/issues) to report any problems or requests.

+## Configuration

+You can set access rights for viewing and/or editing the SecurityExtend options in the MantisBT plugin settings.
+The default access rights are:

+- View Access => MANAGER
+- Edit Access => ADMINISTRATOR

 ## Usage

 There are currently two components to the SecurityExtend plugin:

-1. Bug blocker
+1. Bug Blocker
-2. Email domain blocker
+2. Account Blocker

 ### Usage - Bug Blocker

-The `Bug Blocker` component will examine the following issue fields when a user creates or updates an issue/ticket:
+The `Bug Blocker` component will examine the following issue fields when a user creates or updates an issue/ticket/bug:

 - summary
 - description